AaronTrelstad/Election-Methods/README.md

-Election methods dicussed in Discrete Math
+Election methods dicussed in Discrete Math.
+Uses Jefferson, Hamilton, Hill and Webster methods to find appointment of electoral college.